slalom/dataops-docs/mac_development.md

     ```cmd
     brew install cask docker python3 terraform
-    brew cask install visual-studio-code
+    brew cask install cakebrew visual-studio-code
     ```

 ## Installing additional tools

+After following the instructions from the above, you should now have the **Cakebrew** app installed, which gives a friendly GUI on top of the Homebrew installer.

-Copy-paste from the below to install any additional programs which would be useful for your project, or find additional packages at [https://brew.sh](https://brew.sh).
+To install any additional programs, either open the **Cakebrew** app or copy-paste the below samples into a Terminal window.
+(You can also find additional packages at [https://brew.sh](https://brew.sh).)

 * `brew install awscli`
 * `brew install azure-cli`